Trump And Democrats Agree On $2 Trillion For Infrastructure, But Not On How To Pay

 U.S. Infrastructure Shows The Effects Of Neglect, Smith Says

 There is no apparent appetite in either party to raise the gas tax, which funds federal transportation projects and has remained at its current level — 18.4 cents a gallon — since 1993.
-Democrats have proposed rolling back the tax cuts passed by the president and the last Republican led-Congress to fund road and bridge repairs, but that would also appear to be a nonstarter with GOP.
+Democrats have proposed rolling back the tax cuts passed by the president and the last Republican led-Congress to fund road and bridge repairs.
+But Senate Majority Leader Mitch McConnell, R-Ky., called that idea a "non-starter."

+Rep. Tom Cole, R-Okla., said a $2 trillion package sounded good, but that he was skeptical.
+"They could have said five [trillion dollars], you know, and until they actually tell us how they're going to pay for it, agreeing on a number doesn't mean very much."